Techniques & Therapies

 These treatment options could include:

-• Soft tissue mobilization.
+- Soft tissue mobilization.
 Through its intense pressure, deep tissue massage encourages the circulation of tissue fluids, aiding in the removal of toxins and promoting overall tissue health.

-• Strain and counter-strain.
+- Strain and counter-strain.
 Fixing irregular neuromuscular reflexes that trigger structural and postural problems is crucial for overall health.
 By addressing these issues, individuals can improve their body's alignment and functionality.
 This targeted approach can help alleviate pain and prevent further complications.
 In this method, our chiropractors identify the patient's tender points.
 Then, the patient indicates where the soreness reduces.
 This interactive approach helps tailor the treatment to the patient's specific needs.

 The patient is then positioned comfortably for up to two minutes, allowing them to relax and acclimate to the treatment.
 This brief period of stillness can help the patient feel more at ease and prepare for the next steps in the procedure.
 During stretching, muscles are gently lengthened and then slowly released to reset to their natural tension level, promoting healing.
-This gentle process helps relax and realign muscles, aiding in recovery and overall muscle health.
+This gentle process helps relax and realign muscles, aiding in recovery and overall muscle health. - Joint mobilization.
+By delivering slow speed and amped-up distance of movement, exercises can help loosen constrained joints and boost range of motion.
+This gentle approach can be particularly beneficial for individuals recovering from injuries or dealing with stiffness.

-• Muscle energy technique.
+- Muscle energy technique.
 Can aid in quicker recovery after exercise.
 This technique involves gentle, active movements that can help improve blood flow and remove waste products from the muscles.

-• High velocity, low amplitude thrusting.
+- High velocity, low amplitude thrusting.
 This approach involves quick, precise movements with minimal force applied to the spine.
 It is designed to target specific areas with speed and accuracy, making it effective for addressing joint restrictions and restoring proper alignment.
 This technique is favored for its ability to deliver effective adjustments with less discomfort for the patient.

 Please contact us with any questions.